🌻 Abundance

 Living fully in each moment creates an abundance of meaningful experience.

 Have you ever felt like you are racing against a clock that never stops ticking?
-We often spend our lives measuring progress by months, years, or big milestones, feeling a sense of panic if we haven't achieved enough by a certain age.
-But Rabindranath Tagore offers us such a beautiful perspective through the image of a butterfly.
-A butterfly doesn't look at a calendar and worry about how much time is left in the season; it simply exists within the beauty of the present moment.
-It focuses on the nectar, the sunlight, and the flight, finding all the fullness it needs in the here and now.
+We often spend our lives measuring progress by milestones, months, or even years, constantly worrying if we have achieved enough before time runs out.
+But Rabindranath Tagore reminds us of a beautiful alternative through the image of a butterfly.
+A butterfly does not look at a calendar to decide how much life to live; it simply exists fully in each flutter, each sip of nectar, and each sunbeam.
+It understands that life isn't about the duration of our stay, but the depth of our presence.

 healing